 - Mark from Khaos Komix.
 Suprisingly, his homophobic friend Jamie doesn't really pick on it.
 Also, Murfs, to some extent.

-- Very Alternate Bob acts this way at first in Bob & George, but it's just to mess with Bob Prime.
+- Very Alternate Bob acts this way at first in Bob and George, but it's just to mess with Bob Prime.
 He's more of a Straight Gay the rest of the time (though he does have good interior design sense).

 - Also, Top Man.